zz-jason/leanstore/CONTRIBUTING.md

 ctest --test-dir build/debug
 ```

-To check and fix code formatting wich `clang-format-18`:
+To check and fix code formatting with `clang-format-18`:

 ```sh
 # check format